 Nicholson has what she describes as a love-hate relationship with the pasta bike, but the trick to making friends with this funny-looking gadget is to not think of it as a cutter but as a scorer.
 It’s not going to cut through every line, consistently and firmly because it has so many moving parts.
 But it’s a handy tool for “anything that needs essentially, like, fairly precise squares or rectangles — like garganelli or cannelloni — or really anytime you want to cut a lot of something quickly.”
 Just remember to go over the scored lines with your nice, smooth rolling cutter.

-If you’re new to making pasta but have your heart set on making ravioli, Nicholson recommends this tray, which is both easier to use than a ravioli pin and creates less waste.
+If you’re new to making pasta but have your heart set on mastering ravioli, Nicholson recommends this tray, which is both easier to use than a ravioli pin and creates less waste.
 “The ravioli tablet actually has the perforations on an overlay.
 You roll a pin over, and the pin in conjunction with those perforations actually cut the ravioli in one movement, rather than having a step to cut afterward.”
+Feinstein adds that if you don’t want to spend money on a ravioli tray, use a cookie cutter or a flutted cutter for square ravioli.

 Stainless-steel round cutter set